-A narrative piece provides an account of events or story in chronological order.
+Provide an account of events or story in chronological order.
 It is interesting and close to reality.
 A good narrative piece uses apt descriptions and expositions.

-- It uses transitional devices for proper sentence and paragraph development. - It is commonly used in prose writing (fiction). - It creates vivid, clear, accurate and imaginative writing.
-E.g. Abimbola Lagunju's Days of Illusions gives lucid and vivid description of events and story line. - The simple past tense is used (e.g. failed, opted, ended, wanted and prepared, etc). - The active form of a verb is mostly used.
+- •It uses transitional devices for proper sentence and paragraph developments. - •It is commonly used in prose writing (fiction). - •It creates vivid, clear, accurate and imaginative writing.
+E.g. Bayo Adebowale's Out of His Mind, gives lucid and - vivid description of events and story line - •The simple past tense is used (e.g. failed, opted, ended, wanted and prepared, etc). - •The active form of a verb is mostly used.